A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

 \end{itemize}\end{proof}

-We now prove that also the reduction of a term according to the call-by-name strategy terminates. \begin{theorem} For any typed \lamt-term $t:T$, the call-by-name strategy in Definition \ref{def:cbn} applied to $t$ never produces an infinite sequence of reductions. \end{theorem} \begin{proof} In order to prove that the call-by-name (CBN) reduction defined in Definition \ref{def:cbn} of any term $t$ terminates, we use an indirect argument.
-We show in particular that, if there is an infinite CBN reduction of $t:T$, then there is also an infinite reduction of $t$ according to the logical reduction strategy.
-But since this would contradict Theorem \ref{thm:logical-termination}, we conclude that there is no infinite CBN reduction of $t$, for any term $t:T$.

-Technically, we associate all reduction steps in the CBN reduction of $t$ to a reduction step in a logical reduction of $t$.
-In doing this, we suppose that the two reductions agree on all probabilistic choices.
-Since, in doing this, we make also sure that only a finite number of reduction steps of the CBN reduction are associated to each step of the logical reduction, we can conclude that the number of reduction steps in the CBN reduction is infinite only if the number of reduction step in the logical reduction is infinite.
+We now prove that also the reduction of a term according to the call-by-name strategy terminates.
+The idea of the proof is to associate all reduction steps in the CBN reduction of $t$ to a reduction step in a logical reduction of $t$ in such a way that only a finite number of reduction steps of the CBN reduction are associated to each step of the logical reduction---in doing this, we also suppose that the two reductions agree on all probabilistic choices.
+The possibility of associating reductions in this way enables us to conclude that the number of reduction steps in the CBN reduction is infinite only if the number of reduction step in the logical reduction is infinite.